-WordPress is the most popular website builder in the world as it powers more than 43% of all websites on the internet.
-However, many non-tech-savvy people still don’t know about it.
+WordPress is the most popular website builder, powering over 43% of all websites on the Internet.
+Despite its popularity, many non-tech-savvy users still aren’t familiar with it.

-White labeling a WordPress admin dashboard allows you to customize the WordPress admin area.
-You can replace the default WordPress branding with your own and hide unnecessary items to create a more streamlined interface for your clients or users.
+White labeling the WordPress admin area solves this problem.
+It lets you replace the default WordPress branding with your own and remove unnecessary items.
+This creates a streamlined, branded interface tailored for your clients or team.

-White labeling basically works on the back-end of a WordPress site.
-It doesn’t effect the front end of your website.
+White labeling only changes the back end of a WordPress site.
+It won’t affect the front end or how your website looks to visitors.

-Let’s look at how you can white-label the WordPress admin dashboard without much effort.
+Now, let’s explore how you can white-label the WordPress admin dashboard easily and effectively.

 White Labeling WordPress Admin Dashboard

-The best way to white-label your site’s admin area is by using the White Label CMS plugin.
-It’s a free WordPress plugin that lets you customize the login page, add your branding, edit the dashboard, control which menus your clients can see, and more.
+The best way to white-label your site’s admin area is to use the White Label CMS plugin.
+This free WordPress plugin lets you customize the login page, add your branding, edit the dashboard, control which menus your clients can see, and more.

-The first thing you need to do is install and activate the White Label CMS plugin.
+To get started, first, you need to install and activate the White Label CMS plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, you need to visit Settings » White Label CMS from your WordPress dashboard to configure the plugin settings.